Integrated-Project-2-2026-UVic-UCC/ConnectFour-T7/programming/README.md

 ## Project Description

-This project implements the control code of a robot capable of playing the Connect Four game.
-At the current stage of development, the program mainly acts as the “brain” of the robot, responsible for decision-making and game management.
+This project implements the control software for a robot capable of playing the Connect Four game.
+The program acts as the robot's control system, managing the game logic, player interaction, and the robot's decision-making process.

-The system allows a complete simulation of a match between the player and the robot, handling turns, validating moves, and determining the final result (win, loss, or draw).
+The system allows a complete game between the player and the robot by validating moves, managing turns, and determining the final result (win, loss, or draw).

+## Project Structure

+During the development process, the project was divided into three main parts:

+1. Robot decision-making
+2. Player interaction
+3. Mechanical control and piece launching

+In the final version, the implementation of an artificial intelligence system was not considered necessary.
+Instead, the robot follows a predefined logical strategy to make its decisions.

 ## Code Functionality

-The code is structured to control a 6-row by 7-column matrix that represents the game board.
+The code manages a 6-row by 7-column matrix that represents the game board.
 The main functionalities include:

-* Initialization of the board with empty positions
+* Board initialization
 * Management of player and robot moves
-* Validation of moves to ensure columns are not full
+* Validation of moves to ensure that columns are not full
 * Detection of winning conditions (horizontal, vertical, and diagonal)
 * Detection of draw situations when the board is full

 ## Robot Decision Logic

-The robot follows a basic decision-making strategy based on three levels:
+The robot follows a simple three-step strategy:

-1. Attempt to win by checking if there is a move that leads to an immediate victory
+1. Check for an immediate winning move
 2. Block the player if they are about to win
 3. Select a random available column if no better option is found

-At this stage, no advanced artificial intelligence system has been implemented.

 ## Player Interaction

-The system includes interaction through the serial interface, allowing:
+The LCD display originally planned for the project was not implemented.
+Instead, all communication with the player is performed through the computer's Serial Monitor.

+The serial interface allows the user to:

-* Selection of which player starts the game
+* Select which player starts the game
-* Input of player moves
+* Enter player moves
-* Display of messages during the game
+* Display game status messages
-* Option to restart the game after it ends
+* Restart the game after a match ends

-In future versions, this interaction is planned to be implemented using an LCD screen.
+## Sensor and Mechanical Testing

+Several tests were carried out to validate the operation of the photoelectric sensors.
+Although the sensors work correctly in most situations, occasional detection failures were observed.

+For this reason, the development process was divided into several independent test programs:

+* Sensor testing code
+* Stepper motor movement testing code
+* Servo-based piece launching testing code
+* Main logic code that integrates player interaction and the robot's decision-making strategy

+## Final Implementations

+Two final versions of the system were developed:

+### Automatic Detection Mode

+In this version, the player's move is detected automatically by a photoelectric sensor, which identifies the column where the piece has been dropped.
+The robot then analyzes the board and performs its move according to the predefined logic.

+### Manual Input Mode

+Since the sensors may occasionally fail, a backup version was also developed.
+In this mode, the player enters the column number through the Serial Monitor after each move.
+The robot then updates the board, analyzes the game state, and performs its move using the same logical decision-making process.

 ## Current Project Status

-The project is currently in an intermediate development phase:

-* The code mainly focuses on game logic and robot decision-making
-* Motor testing is currently in progress
+The project has reached a functional state where:

+* The robot can play a complete game of Connect Four
-* The system is waiting for the arrival of photoelectric sensors
+* Player interaction is managed through the Serial Monitor
-* Mechanical development is being carried out in parallel, especially the piece launching mechanism

-## Future Work

-Once all components are available, the next steps will include:

-* Final system assembly
+* The mechanical launching system has been tested
-* Integration of sensors for piece detection
-* Adjustment and optimization of motor movements for accurate piece launching
-* Implementation of an LCD-based interface
-* Possible improvements to the robot logic, including artificial intelligence features
+* Sensor detection has been implemented and evaluated
+* A backup manual mode ensures reliable operation even if the sensors fail